Quantum spin ice in three-dimensional Rydberg atom arrays: Phase Diagram---Approximate Methods

 where $\hat{\mathcal{P}}$ is the projector onto the ice manifold.
 The projected wavefunction is an equal-weight superposition of all coverings, which is simply the RK wavefunction and which lies in the QSL phase~\cite{hermele2004}.
 There is one catch to the above argument---the spinon gap closes during the above ramp.
 So it is impossible to be sudden with respect to the monopole scale and yet be strictly adiabatic with respect to the spinon gap throughout the ramp.
 For a short duration (while the ramp is going through the spinon gap closing), adiabaticity with respect to the spinon gap will be violated.
 By the Kibble-Zurek mechanism, the resulting state is composed of finite-size puddles of QSL-like regions with a nonzero density of spinons interspersed~\cite{sahay2022quantum, zurek1985cosmological, kibble1976topology, del2014universality}.
 Thus, in summary, there are two different ways in which one can prepare a $U(1)$ QSL-like state in experiment and study a confinement-deconfinement transition\footnote{We note that the confinement-deconfinement transition of $U(1)$ gauge theory in 3+1D is strictly speaking, a ground state transition \cite{svetitsky1986symmetry,polyakovThermalPropertiesGauge1978}.
 Therefore, in this paper, when we use the phrase confinement-deconfinement transition, we mean signatures of this transition in a finite-size state prepared in finite time.}. \begin{enumerate} \item \underline{$\Omega/V\ll 1$}: Perform a ramp of $\delta$ starting from a large negative value and ending in the range $(2.46 V, 4.46 V)$ for a fixed $\Omega/V \ll 1$ such that the ramp is adiabatic with respect to $V$ (spinon gap) but sudden with respect to the monopole scale ($\sim 0.03 V$).
 Even though the ground state is not a QSL for these parameters, this procedure would create puddles of QSL-like regions by the argument in Ref.~\cite{sahay2022quantum}.
 To see a deconfinement-confinement transition, the ramp of $\delta$ should be slowed down and, once it is adiabatic with respect to the monopole gap, an ordered, i.e. confined state will be prepared. \item \underline{Adiabatic:} Perform a ramp of $\delta$ starting from a large negative value and ending in the range $(2.46 V, 4.46 V)$ and a ramp in $\Omega$ starting from $\Omega/V \ll 1$ and ending in a final value $\Omega_f$, such that both ramps are adiabatic with respect to the monopole scale always.
 The two ramps can be performed simultaneously, or such that the ramp in $\delta$ precedes the ramp in $\Omega$.
 This would approximately create the ground state of Hamiltonian~\eqref{eq:hamsplit}.
-As the final value $\Omega_f$ goes through $\Omega_C$ ($\Omega_H$), the nature of the final state prepared this way goes through a confinement-deconfinement (Higgs) transition. \end{enumerate} Once a state is prepared by either of the above schemes, one needs to devise measurements that can tell whether the state is in the confined phase or in the deconfined phase.
+As the final value $\Omega_f$ goes through $\Omega_C$ ($\Omega_H$), the nature of the final state prepared this way goes through a confinement-deconfinement (Higgs) transition. \end{enumerate} We note that the first method above can prepare a state with a large overlap with the RK wavefunction even if the true ground state of the system is not in the QSL phase.
+Once a state is prepared by either of the above schemes, one needs to devise measurements that can tell whether the state is in the confined phase or in the deconfined phase.
 We address this in the following section.